-The plans outlined in this Section have been developed to effectively manage and minimise risk by ensuring that every reasonable effort will be made to ensure that environmental impacts during construction will be mitigated or reduced, where possible.
+The plans outlined in this Section have been developed to effectively manage and minimise risk by ensuring that every reasonable effort will be made to ensure that environmental impacts during construction will be avoided or reduced, where possible.
 Specific mitigation measures are also included in the relevant Chapters of this EIAR.

-20.5.2.1 CEMP
+20.5.2.1 Construction Environmental Management Plan (CEMP)